 According to Window’s Device Manager the max speed for my USB to serial adapter is 921.6kbit/s (115.2KB/s), about the same as the Macintosh IOP ports, but Zterm 1.01 has a max data rate of 230.4kbit/s (28.8KB/s).
 If anyone has a IIfx or Centris/Quadra I’d be curious to find out if you can hit the 230.4kbit/s as a transfer rate.

-- Buy or make a Macintosh/PC null model cable and buy a USB to Serial Adapter
+- A USB/Serial null modem cable, you can make one, or simply buy the null modem cable and a USB to Serial Adapter

-- Setup ZTerm by David Alverson both in Basilisk II and on your 68k Macintosh.
-ZTerm 1.0.1 is included on my drive and partition images in the network folder
+- ZTerm 1.0.1 by David Alverson running both in Basilisk II and on your 68k Macintosh.
+ZTerm 1.0.1 is included on my System 7.5.5 drive and partition images in the network folder

 1.0 Macintosh and Windows 10 PC

 I don’t have a modern Macintosh, so I can only describe how to a modern Windows 10 PC with Basilisk II connect to a 68k Macintosh via a USB to Serial connection.
 This isn’t a TCP IP connection, e.g. you can’t connect to the internet through this, but you can use this method to copy files to and from your Modern System running Basilisk II and your 68k Macintosh.